Adult Essential Skills

 How will I be assessed?

-For Level 1 and Level 2 courses in Communication and Application of Number it is through the completion of a Desk Top Task (end test) and an Action Based Activity (portfolio).
+For Level 1 and Level 2 courses in Communication and Application of Number assessment is through the completion of an externally assessed and marked exam.
 For Level 1 and Level 2 ICT it is through a portfolio only.
 At Entry Level assessment is by the completion of a test.

 How long will it take to complete a qualification?